dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 value it had at the beginning of the current call.
 One can think of this process as maintaining a stack of variable names, when going down the list of statements.

+{>> The explanation above is quite subtle.
+Can you give an example of some sort to make it clearer? <<}

 ### Exceptions